 Be a Good Neighbor

 Nearly half of all Americans are under stay-at-home orders.
-So if you’re home, it’s likely your neighbors are, too.
+So if you’re home, it’s likely your neighbors are as well.
 While checking in with friends and family is a bit of a no brainer, extending that concern to others isn’t a bad idea either.

 Take some time to reach out.
 Call your neighbors, especially the elderly and those who live alone, to make sure they’re doing OK.
 Having a conversation and connecting with others can help ease some feelings of isolation.

-You can extend your reach even further by writing letters to people in nursing homes and retirement communities, since many residents can’t have visitors due to the risk.
+You can extend your reach even further by writing letters to people in nursing homes and retirement communities, since many residents can’t have visitors right now due to the risk.

 Adopt or Foster Animals